 Who should be using retinol skin care treatments?

 We think the best time to start using Retinoids is in your late 20s or early 30s.
 By then, cell turn over begins to slow down and signs of photo-damage are evident.
 It is best to start with a low concentration and gradually build up strength.
 If used correctly and sparingly, retinoids can help improve skin texture.
-Starting too quickly on a high strength product can irritate and thin skin.
-Also, people with rosacea and eczema should seek advise from a dermatologist before considering this treatment.
+Starting too quickly with a high strength product can irritate and thin skin.
+Also, people with rosacea and eczema should seek advice from a dermatologist before considering this treatment.

-How to add Retinol to your skin care regime.
+How to add Retinol to your skincare regime.

-Its best to use Retinoids as part of a comprehensive skin care routine that combines a moisturiser, sun protection and exfoliation.
+It is best to use Retinoids as part of a comprehensive skin care routine that combines a moisturiser, sun protection and exfoliation.
 This will help rehydrate skin and remove the old skin potentiating the effects of retinol.
 Whilst prescription products like Retin-A work more quickly, they are less well tolerated and may cause irritation.
 We recommend using over the counter treatments which work more slowly but are much more gentle.
 We absolutely adore the Medik8 range of products for their ease of use and the results they provide.
-The Medik8 Retinol 3TR (£21) is a great serum to start with at 0.3% retinol.
-It has a light weight formula a step-up product range with a 0.6% and 1% formulation that can be worked up to.
+The Medik8 Retinol 3TR is a great serum to start with at 0.3% retinol.
+It has a lightweight formula a step-up product range with a 0.6% and 1% formulation that can be worked up to.